Damoscky/Laravel-Jwt/README.md

 # Laravel-Jwt
-Laravel API with JWT to generate token.
+Laravel API with JWT for token authentication.